subhrapattnaik/PRO-C179-Code-Ref/readme.md

 Following this format, we can pass our starting coordinates and ending coordinates to the next page.
 We will have to create a click() event function on our navigate button to do that.

+Now we will need ar_navigation.html for the next screen and the corresponding files for it - ar_navigation.js and ar_navigation.css.

+In the JavaScript file, the first thing that we need to do is to fetch the query parameter.
+Let’s see how to do that now(in ar_navigation.js file).

+Now, there’s a method that gets the query parameters for us in JavaScript.
+It’s called URLSearchParams() that takes the query parameters and creates an object for the key-value pairs from it.

+We can get our query parameters from window.location.search.
+This gives us the following.